 The most common cause of vibrating plumbing is a loose pipe clamp.
-This hardware keeps pipes in place when water is flowing through them.
-If the loose pipe is under a sink, you might be able to fix this issue yourself.
-If it’s behind a wall, it’s recommended to work with a plumber.
+This hardware keeps pipes in place when water is running through them.
+If the loose pipe is below a sink, you might be able to correct this issue yourself.
+If it’s behind a wall, it’s recommended to call a plumber.

 Cause: High Water Pressure or Water Hammer

-Less commonly, pipes can vibrate because of high water pressure or a water hammer, which happens when water that’s moving fast runs into a closed valve.
-A plumber can diagnose and correct these problems.
+Less commonly, pipes can vibrate due to high water pressure or a water hammer, which happens when water that’s flowing fast runs into a closed valve.
+A plumber can identify and fix these problems.

 5. Plumbing is Bubbling

 If your plumbing is bubbling, you’re probably dealing with problems related to gurgling plumbing.

 Whether you’re dealing with a clogged or improperly vented drain, a plumber can take care of it.